Strategy

 • Operating environment

-The energy transition and the green transition are global phenomena increasingly driven by stricter EU-level and national climate targets, the legislation and steering mechanisms related to the targets and the opportunities offered by clean, but at the same time competitive technologies.
-As a result of the recent changes in the geopolitical situation, much attention has also been paid to matters related to energy self-sufficiency, which also promotes the energy transition.
+The energy and the green transition are global phenomena increasingly driven by stricter EU-level and national climate targets, the legislation and steering mechanisms related to the targets and the opportunities offered by clean, but at the same time competitive technologies.
+As a result of the recent changes in the geopolitical situation, much attention has also been paid to matters related to energy self-sufficiency, which may also promote the energy transition.

 The climate targets and the related political and financial instruments steer investments towards energy systems based on low-emission and renewable energy.
 The energy transition is also driven by competitive energy production technologies, especially wind and solar power, which enable a cost-effective transition towards low emissions.
 The climate targets and renewable and local energy are also linked to energy self-sufficiency, and renewable energy sources can be used to end or reduce dependence on imported fossil fuels.